Halal Investing

 See how the Halal framework is applied

-Continue into the assessment method to see how purepofo applies business screening, financial thresholds, and investor discipline in practice.
+Continue into the assessment method when you want to see how business screening, financial thresholds, and investor discipline become a practical research process.

 Logo